immutant/lein-immutant/README.md

 * `lein immutant init` - creates a sample immuntant.clj configuration file at the root of the current project.

-* `lein immutant archive` - creates an Immutant archive (suffixed with `.ima`) in the app directory.
+* `lein immutant archive [path/to/project]` - creates an Immutant archive (suffixed with `.ima`) in the current directory.
 This archive can be deployed in lieu of a descriptor pointing to the app directory.
+This task can be run outside of a project dir of the path to the project is provided.

-* `lein immutant deploy` - deploys the current app to the current Immutant.
+* `lein immutant deploy [--archive] [path/to/project]` - deploys the current app to the current Immutant.
 If a map is defined under the `:immutant` key in  `project.clj`, it will be merged with the deployed descriptor.
 This is useful for setting your `:init` function.
 If passed the `--archive` option, it will deploy an archive of the app instead of a descriptor pointing to the app on disk.
-If an archive does not yet exist, one will be created.
+This will currently recreate the archive on every deploy.
+This task can be run outside of a project dir of the path to the project is provided.

 * `lein immutant undeploy` - undeploys the current app from the current Immutant.
+This task can be run outside of a project dir of the path to the project is provided.

 * `lein immutant run` - launches the current Immutant.

+## Development

+This plugin depends on the `deploy-tools` project, so you'll need to install that first:

+    cd deploy-tools; lein install

 ## License

 Copyright (C) 2011 Red Hat, Inc.